SFI External Professor Constantino Tsallis (Centro Brasileiro de Pesquisas Físicas) will serve as co-chair and synthesis lead ...

 The brain runs on about 15 to 20 watts, less than most light bulbs, but has still managed to evolve a voracious appetite for ...

-Living cells are fundamentally nonequilibrium systems, meaning they constantly spend energy through seemingly one-way, ...
+Living cells are fundamentally nonequilibrium systems, meaning they constantly expend energy through seemingly one-way, irreversible processes, such as transcribing DNA into RNA, to keep life going.

 Think of the economy as a giant web where every person, company, and country is linked.
 When something big happens — a pandemic, the rise of artificial intelligence, or a climate-driven disaster — it ...